|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Hematopoietic Stem Cell Transplantation

-Stem cells produce red blood cells, white blood cells, and platelets.
-In some cases, stem cells in your bone marrow may not be functioning well or need to be destroyed to help treat a disease.
-If this happens, you will need new stem cells.
+Hematopoietic stem cells make red blood cells, white blood cells, and platelets.
+Sometimes, stem cells in your bone marrow do not work well or need to be destroyed to help treat a disease.
+Hematopoietic stem cell transplantation (HSCT) can replace these stem cells.

-It may take about a month for the donor stem cells in the bone marrow to begin to function fully.
-If the transplant is successful, new bone marrow cells will produce healthy red blood cells, white blood cells, and platelets.
+It may take about a month for the new stem cells in the bone marrow to start to function fully.
+If the HSCT works, new bone marrow cells will make healthy red blood cells, white blood cells, and platelets.

 Reasons for Procedure TOP

-This procedure is done if the stem cells in your bone marrow are not functioning or are deficient.
+HSCT is done if the stem cells in your bone marrow are not working or are lacking.
 This may be caused by:

 Possible Complications TOP

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a stem cell transplant, your doctor will review a list of possible complications, which may include:
+Problems are rare, but no procedure is free of risk.
+If you are planning to have HSCT, your doctor will review a list of problems that may happen, such as:

 What to Expect TOP